Getting Started for Video Conferences

 3. Video resolution in the recording.

-# Uploading Presentations
+# Uploading presentations

 # Assigning PTZ Camera Presets

-To create an angle:
+To create a view:

-1. Go to the Conference tab and select the My Camera screen.
+1. Go to the Conference tab and select the My camera screen.

-3. Click Create new layout.
+3. Click Create new preset.

 5. Click Create.

-Support is provided for creating up to 16 presets for a single PTZ camera.
+Supported creation of up to 16 presets for a single PTZ camera.